MicrosoftDocs/microsoft-365-community/docs/basics/what-is-content-type.md

 ![Document in a manila folder with metadata](../../images/what-is-content-type/folder-with-more-metadata.png)

 We don't add these metadata columns just for fun.
-We decide to collect the metadata which will enable the use cases we want, but not anymore.
+We decide to collect the metadata which will enable the use cases we want, but not too much more than that.
 For example, if we'd like to have a view which shows all the mortgages which are going to be due in the next month, we need the Content Type = Mortgage and the mortgage due date >= [Today] and mortgage due date <= [Today+30].
 We can't satisfy that use case unless we've made the document a Mortgage and added the mortgage due date metadata column - and populated it!

 ## Extra Detail

 Content Types can be defined in an individual site, in the Content Type Hub, or using Site Scripts.
 We make this choice based on the *scope* where we want to use the Content Type.
-We may have Content Type which only makes sense in the context of a single site, like perhaps a Benefits Description in the Human Resources site.
-Other Content Type may have utility across the tenant, like perhaps a Contract, if we want each department to store and manage their Contracts in their own sites.
+We may have a Content Type which only makes sense in the context of a single site, like perhaps a Benefits Description in the Human Resources site.
+Other Content Types may have utility across the tenant, like perhaps a Contract, if we want each department to store and manage their Contracts in their own sites.

 ## Summary